Singapore at a Glance

 Singapore's stable and successful economy attracts record numbers of expats and immigrants.

-While the city state´s colonial past laid the foundations for its flourishing expat culture, Singapore´s enduring economic success is now the main reason for the influx of foreign business and talent moving to Singapore.
+While the city state´s colonial past laid the foundations for its flourishing expat culture, Singapore´s enduring economic success is now the main reason for the influx of foreign business and talent.

-A population fast approaching the 5 million mark testifies to record numbers of people moving to Singapore.
-Thus, more than 40 % of all inhabitants are foreign-born workers or students.
+A population fast approaching the 5.5 million mark testifies to record numbers of people moving to Singapore.
+Thus, some 40% of all inhabitants are foreign-born workers or students.
 One in four skilled workers, for example, is from overseas, and about 50% of all service sector employees come from a different country.

-The city state has a lot to offer to expats who move to Singapore from all over the world, both in terms of career opportunities and quality of life – the latter being rated as the highest in Asia.
+The city state has a lot to offer to expats from all over the world, both in terms of career opportunities and quality of life – the latter being rated as the highest in Asia.
 The government, while by no means neglecting its own people, takes measures to attract highly skilled international workers keen on moving to Singapore.

 Given its small population and limited resources, the importance of foreign business moving to Singapore is widely recognized by the government and native Singaporeans.
 Thus, expats moving to Singapore usually receive a warm welcome and experience good working and living conditions.

 It is considered one of the least corrupt countries in the world and has been politically stable ever since independence in 1965.
-Undoubtedly this is another reason why so many businesses who want to tap the Asian market have been moving to Singapore.
+Undoubtedly this is another reason why so many businesses who want to tap the Asian market have been opening up shop in Singapore.

 However, stability and security come at a certain cost for people moving to Singapore from countries who place a higher value on individual freedom.
 The government regulates nearly every aspect of public life.
-To provide a modern, clean, efficient and safe place for its people as well as for expats moving to Singapore, the government enforces law and order in an unyielding judicial system that includes corporal punishment and the death penalty.
+To provide a modern, clean, efficient and safe place for its people as well as for expats, the government enforces law and order in an unyielding judicial system that includes corporal punishment and the death penalty.

 While the latter is reserved for serious crimes like drug trafficking, unsuspecting foreigners who are caught feeding birds, failing to flush a public toilet, chewing gum, spitting on the street or jaywalking can face a hefty fine.